Week 7: The Book of Abraham

 —President Joseph F. Smith, “Joseph Smith, Jr., as a Translator,” Improvement Era 16, no. 4 (February 1913): 379–80.

-- “Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
-This article on the Church’s website addresses some of the difficult issues concerning the Joseph Smith Papyri.
+“Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
+This article on the Church’s website addresses some of the issues concerning the Joseph Smith Papyri.

-- Kerry Muhlestein, “Assessing the Joseph Smith Papyri: An Introduction to the Historiography of their Acquisitions, Translations, and Interpretations,” Interpreter: A Journal of Mormon Scripture 22 (2016): 17–49.
+Kerry Muhlestein, “Assessing the Joseph Smith Papyri: An Introduction to the Historiography of their Acquisitions, Translations, and Interpretations,” Interpreter: A Journal of Latter-day Saint Faith and Scholarship 22 (2016): 17–49.

-- “Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
-The earliest known copy of Facsimile 2 is a hand-drawn document that shows the lacunae (portions that were missing) in the original Egyptian manuscript.
-These lacunae were filled in (probably using other portions of Joseph Smith’s papyrus) for Reuben Hedlock’s woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
-Hedlock’s version became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including our modern edition.
+“Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
+The earliest known copy of Facsimile 2 is a hand-drawn document that indicates there were lacunae (portions that were missing) in the original Egyptian manuscript.
+These lacunae were filled in—probably using other portions of Joseph Smith’s papyrus—when Reuben Hedlock created the woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
+Hedlock’s woodcut became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including the one in the current edition of the Pearl of Great Price.